 After doing a two-year Associate’s degree at a community college, you can transfer to a four-year college if that’s where your interest lie.
 Many community colleges have a transfer system set up under “articulation agreements,” making it pretty straightforward to transfer to certain schools.

 If you’re not clear on the concept of rolling admissions, check out our recent article on the subject for an in-depth explanation.
-To summarize, though: this admissions processing style involves evaluating applications as they come in, rather than after they’ve all been received.
+To summarize: this admissions processing style involves evaluating applications as they come in, rather than after receiving every one.

 Many schools with rolling admissions don’t have the same hard deadlines as other colleges, instead accepting applications until the incoming class is full — or at least throughout the spring, much later than most regular admissions deadlines.

 The obvious benefit to this system is that you can still apply.
 Furthermore, you’ll likely hear back pretty quickly from these schools, since they evaluate applications as they arrive.
-The downside, however, is that you’re typically better off applying to these schools earlier rather than later (as our other article explains).
+The downside, however, is that you’re typically better off applying to these schools earlier rather than later even if admissions are rolling.

 If you’re out of other options, though, it’s absolutely worth applying to colleges with rolling admissions even at this relatively late date.